redhat-cip/edeploy/docs/eDeployUserGuide.rst

 Specs file are describing hardware profiles.
-They describe - in its own DSL - the requirements a hardware needs to meet to be tied to a specific r ole.
+They describe - in its own DSL - the requirements a hardware needs to meet to be tied to a specific role.
 Specs file works in an all or nothing fashion.
-To be tied to a specific profile, the server to be provisioned hardware profile must ma tch all the rules written in this file.
+To be tied to a specific profile, the server to be provisioned hardware profile must match all the rules written in this file.
 The default 'vm-debian.spec' file looks like this :

 .. code:: bash